 - Whether support remains consistent overnight

-From there, choosing a pillow with appropriate support & firmness becomes much easier (covered separately in firmness-focused guides).
+From there, choosing a pillow with appropriate support & firmness becomes much easier (covered separately in firmness-focused guides), especially when exploring supportive options like our best firm pillows collection.

 Frequently Asked Questions